-Public Relations Mission: Provide hands-on personal training in the field of Public Relations, preparing students for positions in the world of work.

-- Students will be able to communicate effectively with their audiences. - Students will act professionally in their practice. - Students will be scholars of the Public Relations process. - Students will be able to apply ethical-centered values as they contribute to society.

-Major requirements: PR 150, PR 250, PR 350, PR 450, PR 401, SP 405, SP 415, PR 485, MC 210, MC310, MC 400, EN 327 or MC 385, BA 212, BA 232, BA 332, AR112.
-(Total 48 hours)

-Minor requirements: PR 150, PR 250, PR 350, PR450 SP 405, MC 210, BA 232.
-(Total 21 hours)

-Major assessment: Public Relations majors will assemble a portfolio with samples of their work done as interns.

-PR 150.
-Principles of Public Relations - 3 hours.
+- PR 150.
+Principles of Public Relations 3 hours.
 Course provides an overview of types of positions, employment opportunities, rules, and application of public relations.
 Provides a historical review of public relations and current uses of theoretical public relations application.
-Fall.

-PR 250.
-Writing Effective Public Relations Proposals - 3 hours.
+Fall. - PR 250.
+Writing Effective Public Relations Proposals 3 hours.
 Course provides an introduction to public relations techniques applicable to communication, especially the written requirements.
 Emphasis on writing and completing simulated public relations campaigns and introduction to various forms of writing in PR from the memo to the proposal, from the backgrounder to the white paper, from the press release to the speech.
 WI Prerequisite: PR 150.
-Spring.

-PR 350.
-Public Relations Case Problems - 3 hours.
+Spring. - PR 350.
+Public Relations Case Problems 3 hours.
 Communication theory and techniques pertaining to a variety of problem/solution issues related to government, business, and social campaigns and goals.
 Examines internal and external communication networks as well as mediated communication theory.
 Study of actual cases.
 SL Prerequisite: PR 250.
-Fall.

-PR 401.
-Public Relations Internship - 3-6 hours.
+Fall. - PR 401.
+Public Relations Internship 3-6 hours.
 Internship under supervision of college personnel and cooperating facility.
 All internships must be approved and finalized in the semester prior to when they begin.
 Prerequisite: Permission.
 Fall.
-Spring.

-PR 450.
-Public Relations Campaign/Case Studies - 3 hours.
+Spring. - PR 450.
+Public Relations Campaign/Case Studies 3 hours.
 Advanced theory and practice in developing, writing, presenting, implementing, and analyzing a variety of campaigns involving strategic planning in business, electoral, political, and organizational campaigns.
 Study will involve additional theories such as: leadership styles, advertising, audience analysis, conflict management, and candidate and electoral context analysis.
 Emphasis on direct involvement in a PR campaign whenever possible.
 Study of actual cases.
 SL Prerequisite: PR 350.
-Spring.

-PR 485.
-Senior Portfolio - 3 hours.
+Spring. - PR 485.
+Senior Portfolio 3 hours.
 Preparation of a student portfolio for senior assessment and employment interviews.
 Portfolio content will include a professional resume and cover letter, self-evaluative narrations of portfolio contents, and an internship report.
 Portfolio student would also coordinate PR projects being administered by the PR 350 and PR 450 classes and also work with the Missouri Valley College office of Public Relations.
 An in-house assessment test based upon all coursework in business, speech, mass communications and public relations will be administered.
-Prerequisite: Graduating senior PR or SP or IC major.
+Prerequisite: Graduating MC or SP major.